Musical miscellany

 Dungeon maintenance

 Where do the monsters in RPG dungeons come from?
 Who restocks the treasure chests?
 Who makes the treasures?
 What happens to the dead bodies?
 Who operates the dungeons?
 How do they fit in the regional economy?
-Clay, a young woman and formidable adventurer, finds out in the anime Dungeon People1.
+Clay, a young woman and formidable adventurer, finds out in the anime Dungeon People3.

-When Clay fights a minotaur on the ninth of the ten levels of the Antomurg dungeon, a wall collapses, revealing an ordinary bedroom.
+When Clay fights a minotaur on the ninth of the ten levels of the Antomurg dungeon a wall collapses, revealing an ordinary bedroom.
 The dungeon’s administrator comes to assess the damage.

 That administrator, Beilleheila Langdass, a.k.a.
 “Belle,” the puissant final boss of the climactic tenth level, is a little girl, perhaps eleven years old, with soft pink robes and baby blue hair.
 She’s been looking for help with the dungeon, and Clay is exactly what she wants.
 After a bit of sparring, Clay accepts the job.